apsislabs/apsisio/_posts/2017-01-02-preparing-for-docker.md

 * Ease of Creation - Image is defined in one file, with simple run commands
 * Speed - Much faster than a full VM for startup ( after the initial download )
-* Size - Although the images can inflate really quickly they are generally smaller then full VMs
+* Size - Although the images can inflate really quickly they are generally smaller than full VMs
 * Consistency - The image used locally can be the same as production
 * Reproducibility - Container configuration is a file which can be stored in version control